Orthodontics

 Jaw braces can be helpful for patients who experience muscle fatigue or instability in the temporomandibular joint.
 By supporting the jaw muscles and reducing strain, these devices may help relieve discomfort during chewing or speaking.

-Patients who are already considering orthodontic care often wonder Can Braces Fix TMJ while also benefiting from supportive appliances like jaw braces.
+Patients who are already considering orthodontic care often wonder if braces can fix TMJ while also benefiting from supportive appliances like jaw braces.
 In some treatment plans, orthodontists may recommend using both approaches together.

 While a jaw brace does not permanently correct bite alignment, it can help reduce strain on the jaw joints during the healing process and support overall TMJ management.